-1.3 PUBLIC OUTREACH PLAN
+1.3 Public Outreach Plan

-Our public outreach efforts for the Climate Guidebook were planned for two phases.
+Our public outreach efforts for the Climate Guidebook will occur in two phases.

 1.3.1 Phase 1: January 2023 - March 2024

 Goals:

 - Solicit feedback regarding Guidebook content and structure from key stakeholders who will use the Guidebook regularly to ensure usefulness of final deliverables. - Teach key stakeholders, subject matter experts, and technical users how to navigate the Guidebook and use the content to support their work.